Maple Wood: Types, Facts, Uses

 Workability and Finishing

-• Soft Maple: Easier to work with and takes stains well—often used as a substitute for cherry or walnut when stained.
+- Soft Maple: Easy to work with, takes stain well—often used as a cherry or walnut substitute when stained.

-• Finishing: Maple looks great with a clear finish, but staining can sometimes appear blotchy.
-Using a pre-stain conditioner or gel stain helps achieve even results.
+- Finishing: Maple looks great with a clear finish, but during the staining, it can sometimes appear blotchy.
+It is recommended to use a pre-stain conditioner or gel stain for even coloring.

 Also read: